Anzac Cove today

 Unlike most museum objects relating to Gallipoli, these were found on-site with their precise location documented.
 This established a clear provenance for the material and could help with possible future battlefield archaeology in the area.

-The Anzac Gallipoli Archaeological Database is a unique digital archive of the results of five seasons of archaeological survey of the battlefield at Anzac Area.
+The Anzac Gallipoli Archaeological Database is a unique digital archive of the results of 5 seasons of archaeological survey of the battlefield at Anzac Area.
 It provides a unique perspective on both sides of the conflict.

 Glossary